tappytaps/docker-ejabberd/kubernetes/README.md

 So lets see how will all the kubernetes manifests look like in the end:

-We need three manifests:
+We need three manifests for our ejabberd cluster and one for the Coredns config

 -The StatefulSet manifest

 apiVersion: apps/v1
 kind: StatefulSet
 metadata:
-  name: chat  # Each ejabberd node will have that as it's name.
+  name: chat # the host will be base on that name chat-0, chat-1, chat-2 as you scaleup the cluster.
 spec:
   selector:
     matchLabels:
       app: xmpp # has to match .spec.template.metadata.labels
   serviceName: "xmpp-internal-svc" # has to match the headless-service name - the hostname will be ejabberd-{nodeNumber}.xmppservice
-  replicas: 3 # Numbers of ejabberd nodes
+  replicas: 3 # The number of nodes to create
   template:
     metadata:
       labels: